akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 ### Secure hostnames

 To create a secure hostname, you also need the `certificate` attribute, which is the certificate enrollment ID you can retrieve from the [Certificate Provisioning System CLI](https://github.com/akamai/cli-cps).
-Here's an example
+Here's an example:

 ```hcl
 resource "akamai_edge_hostname" "example" {